Making a Claim for Proceedings Previously Initiated Before Civil Resolution Tribunal (CRT)

 For more information about the small claims process, see the other publications in this series, which are listed at the end of this guide.
 For answers to particular problems or questions, read the Small Claims Court Rules on the BC Laws website or seek legal advice.

-Note: From time to time, the Ministry of Justice and the Provincial Court run pilot projects to explore ways to improve small claims court.
+Note: From time to time, the Ministry of Attorney General and the Provincial Court run pilot projects to explore ways to improve small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information on the pilot project processes or from your court registry.

 - What is the notice of Civil Resolution Tribunal claim form?